teritorio/vido/README.md

 | Action on details page | details_event | favorite | details_event | action, title, poiId | trackEvent | event, action, title, poiId |

 Note on Matomo. `Origin` is a set as dimension `1` and should be configured as is on Matomo.

+## Contributor Mode
+Enable/Disable: Add the following query parameter in the URL: `?contrib=true|false`